Technology is comprised of three subject areas:

 Beef and lamb young chef challenge

-Stockport Grammar pupils are also regularly taste success in the Red Tractor beef and lamb young chef challenge, judged by TV chef James Martin.
+Stockport Grammar pupils also regularly taste success in the Red Tractor beef and lamb young chef challenge, judged by TV chef James Martin.

-In recent years, Katy Bacon, Charlotte Biondi, Emilia Biondi, Amelia Cropper, Rebecca Fernandes, Charlie Kirker, Ed Robinson and Emma Winder have all made it through to the north-west final, with Heather Tallents and Jaina Mistry being named as regional winners.
+In recent years, Mona Amet, Katy Bacon, Charlotte Biondi, Emilia Biondi, Amelia Cropper, Rebecca Fernandes, Charlie Kirker, Ed Robinson and Emma Winder have all made it through to the north-west final, with Heather Tallents and Jaina Mistry being named as regional winners.

 BBC Good Food show